gcollazo/sqlogs/README.md

 # sqlogs

-### Quickly send a copy of your `console.log` messages to a SQLite database that you can easily query.
+<span style="font-size:20px;">Quickly send a copy of your `console.log` messages to a SQLite database that you can easily query.</span>

 ---